Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### New scope declaration: let

-The issue of the scope of identifiers in programming languages is an important one.
+The issue of the scope of identifiers in programming languages is an important one, as you can see from the hammering it's getting here.

 You can have languages where everything is in a single global scope, as in simple ancient BASIC I believe.
 Programming is easy, but the possibility of accidental errors is higher.

 You can have modern languages where scope is very restricted.
 Errors are reduced, but coding needs more thought at times.
 Nothing wrong with that.

+JavaScripts original `var` style was very unusual and much disliked by some.
 JavaScript has recently introduced the `let` keyword to augment and largely replace the `var` keyword.

 The scope of a variable declared with `var` is the whole of the function it is in.
 Even it is declared towards the bottom of a function, or is a trivial loop variable.
 There is an awful expression called "hoisting", where any `var` declaration is treated as if it was "hoisted" to the top of the enclosing function:
 ```javascript